linshaolong5240/UIKit-Catalog/README.md

 ## Display a Custom Alert

-`AlertControllerViewController` demonstrates several techniques for displaying modal alerts and action sheets from your interface.
+`AlertControllerViewController` demonstrates several techniques for displaying modal alerts and action sheets from an interface.
 The configuration process is similar for all alerts:

 1. Determine the message you want to display in the alert.
 2. Create and configure a `UIAlertController` object.
-3. Add handlers for actions that the user may take.
+3. Add handlers for actions the user may take.
 4. Present the alert controller.

 The `showSimpleAlert` function uses the `NSLocalizedString` function to retrieve the alert messages in the user’s preferred language.
 The `showSimpleAlert` function uses those strings to create and configure the `UIAlertController` object.
-Although the button in the alert has the title OK, the sample uses a cancel action to ensure that the alert controller applies the proper styling to the button:
+Although the button in the alert has the title OK, the sample uses a cancel action to ensure the alert controller applies the proper styling to the button:

 ``` swift
 func showSimpleAlert() {